Updated: June 11, 2025

 You can search for Portugal houses for rent on online property portals, classified ad sites, Facebook groups, and Facebook marketplace.
 Alternatively, you can work with a real estate agent or a buyer’s agent like Goldcrest that also offers rental search services.

-Buyer’s agents like Goldcrest not only work with clients who buy and sell property in Portugal, they also assist clients with finding properties to rent in Portugal.
+Buyer’s agents like Goldcrest not only work with clients who buy and sell property in Portugal, but they also assist clients with finding properties to rent in Portugal.

 The most common rental contracts start at one or two years but can go up to six years.
 It is less common to have rental contracts for longer than six years, but it is possible.
 The maximum period is 30 years.